-Leases
+Finance Leases

 Leases under which the Company assumes substantially all the risks and rewards of ownership are classified as finance leases.
 Upon initial recognition, the leased asset is measured at an amount equal to the lesser of its fair value and the present value of the minimum lease payments.
-After initial recognition, the asset is accounted for in accordance with the accounting policy applicable to the asset.
-The associated lease liability is drawn down over the life of the lease by allocating a portion of each lease payment to the liability with the remainder being recognized as finance charges.
+The lease liability is drawn down over the life of the lease by allocating a portion of each lease payment to the liability with the remainder being recognized as finance charges.
 Leases that do not transfer the risks and rewards of ownership to the Company are treated as operating leases and are expensed as incurred.
+Future payments on these liabilities are as follows: